-Marijan asks that if anyone in the group is a politician or used car salesman, please keep left, stay clear of the anvil and continue to the next chamber.
+Marijan asks that if anyone in the group is a politician or used car sales clerk, please keep left, stay clear of the anvil, and continue to the next chamber.
 I’m neither of those.
 However, I have told the odd white lie.
 I thought I’d give it a go anyway and see what the outcome was.
-Let’s just say that I typed this post with one hand.
+Let’s say that I typed this post with one hand.
 Ouch!

 I’m kidding, of course.

-The exploration concludes with us stopping in the nursery, a chamber where all the stalactites are small and the youngest in the cave, they are a meager five to ten thousand years old.
+The exploration concludes with us stopping in the nursery, a chamber where all the stalactites are small, and the youngest in the cave are a meager five to ten thousand years old.
 We take a seat, and Marijan asks us to turn out our lights and not speak for a moment.

 It’s complete darkness.

 I mean, you cannot see a thing.
 Couple that with complete silence, and it’s an eerie feeling.
 Have you ever been somewhere that is entirely black and dark with zero light?